More U.S. hotel deals expected in 2012

 Real estate investment trusts, which led transaction activity in the first five months of 2011, accounted for 25 percent of hotel deal volumes through May of this year.
 A REIT uses pooled capital to purchase and manage property but must pay dividends.

-“REITS remain active bidders for a number of hotel transactions, and are expected to be increasingly active in the market in 2012,” said Arthur Adler, Americas CEO for Jones Lang LaSalle Hotels, which is a unit of Jones Lang LaSalle (JLL.N).
+“REITS remain active bidders for a number of hotel transactions, and are expected to be increasingly active in the market in 2012,” said Arthur Adler, Americas CEO for Jones Lang LaSalle Hotels, which is a unit of Jones Lang LaSalle.